ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Azure Speech Services | Disabled | Enabling the organization-wide language model allows Azure speech service to gather data from emails and other locations to improve M365 applications that use Azure Speech Services.
 There is no requirement for text to speech in the blueprint and should be evaluated further if there is an agency requirement.
-Bookings | Disabled | Exposes a public web page that provides access to users calendars for 3rd parties.
+Bookings | Disabled | Exposes a public web page that provides access to user calendars for 3rd parties.
 There is no requirement to enable the feature as other methods of collaboration are in use.
 Calendar | Disabled | External sharing is disabled to prevent potential data spills.
 Cortana | Disabled | To align with ACSC Windows 10 1909 hardening recommendations to disable Windows web results and Cortana, to limit the risk of accidental disclosure of sensitive information.
 Microsoft Graph Data Connect | Enabled | API connectivity is required for solution management.